cisco/cisco-yang-puppet-module/docs/README-test-execution.md

 ## <a name="minitest">Minitest Tests</a>

 The test files located in the `tests/minitest` directory use [minitest](https://github.com/seattlerb/minitest/) as their test framework.
-These tests generally require a Cisco router, switch, or virtual machine to test against.
+In addition to the test driver workstation, these tests generally require a Cisco router, switch, or virtual machine to test against.
 The executable minitest files are all named `test_*.rb`.

-### <a name="minitest-config">Edit or create a minitest config file:</a>
+### <a name="minitest-config">Edit or create a minitest config file</a>

 You must create a `cisco_yang.yaml` file on the driver workstation to specify the XR node under test.
 Two configuration file locations are supported: